Monday, January 13, 2020

 Stockholm

 People asked me if I had permission to build this Holocaust Monument.
-I not only had the permission from the Community but the Jewish Congregation in Stockholm officially approved and presented the Project as evidenced by the enclosed original document dated May 14th, 2019 and signed by the (same as above mentioned) Chairman and the Secretary General of the Jewish Community in Stockholm.
-For the English translation see above.
+I not only had the permission from the Community but the Jewish Congregation in Stockholm officially approved and presented the Project as evidenced by the enclosed original document dated May 14th, 2019, and signed by the (same as above-mentioned) Chairman and the Secretary General of the Jewish Community in Stockholm.
+For the English translation, see above.